SpikeAlerts/SpikeAlerts/Database/readme.md

 	sensitive, -- boolean, -- True = send alerts when "Unhealthy for sensitive populations" days_to_contact, -- int [] DEFAULT array[1,2,3,4,5,6,7]::int[], -- 1 = Monday, 7 = Sunday
-	start_time, -- time, -- The earliest time to send the user a message end_time -- time, -- The latest time to send the user a message )
+	start_time, -- time, -- The earliest time to send the user a message end_time, -- time, -- The latest time to send the user a message message_freq -- int DEFAULT 120, The minimum number of minutes to wait between sending messages )
 VALUES
 (